We’re not your typical business and inevitably that brings some questions.

 Additionally when it comes to making something as complex and personal as websites and print it makes much more sense for us to come to you, see what you have in terms of content and computing ability.
 Additionally we’re addicted to coffee so often meet in mutually-acceptable coffee shops.
 We also need to get out from behind our computers once in a while!

-Non profit doesn’t mean we don’t pay salaries but it does mean our company has no shares in it (a Company Limited by Guarantee) so we don’t pay shareholders or need to make a profit.
+Non profit doesn’t mean we don’t pay ourselves or have bills but it does mean our company has no shares in it (a Company Limited by Guarantee) so we don’t pay shareholders or need to make a profit.
+Basically we need to cover our costs and that’s it, which is where our hourly rates come from (see pricing).

 Our goal is to make websites and associated technology affordable and accessible to people who either can’t afford to do so or don’t have the capacity.
 Hence we have an aim to charge what we need rather than what we could charge.